Lamps In The Movies

 George Nelson Bubble lamps, in all probability produced by the Howard Miller Clock Company appear in the 2002 biographical spy comedy film Confessions of a Dangerous Mind.
 Starring Sam Rockwell, Julia Roberts, Drew Barrymore and George Clooney.

-The Raak pendant lamp is made in the same period many other companies started using this kind of material in lighting.
-This lamp appears for the first time in a catalogue in 1962.
+This Raak pendant lamp was made in the same period in which many other companies also started using cocoon material for lighting.
+The lamp appears for the first time in a catalogue in 1962.

-One of the most famous lamps is the “Gatto” table lamp designed by Achille & Pier Giacomo Castiglioni in 1960.
-The Gatto table lamp is still for sale in design shops and online.
-More info on the Flos website. (external links open in a new window)
+One of the best-known lamps in this material is the Gatto table lamp, designed in 1960 by Achille Castiglioni and Pier Giacomo Castiglioni.
+The lamp is still in production today.
+More information can be found on the Flos website. (external link opens in a new window)

 Links (external links open in a new window)